ncatlab/nlab-content/pages/3/4/2/0/243/content.md

 in $V$.
 Similarly for the contravariant action.

 +-- {: .query}
 How do we know that such an adjunction exists?
 Are we assuming that $V$ is _closed_ monoidal?
+Yes, Kelly's book does make that assumption at the outset of section 1.6, and does seem to be using it in section 2.2, where he discusses natural transformations are elements of ends.
 =--